weburg/generic-http-web-service-client-js/README.md

 ### Design goals

 - Use local language semantics to talk to the server dynamically.
-The only thing required are the ghowst classes and a browser.
+The only thing required are the ghowst classes and a JavaScript runtime.
 - Every call, using a method name convention to map to HTTP methods, gets translated to HTTP requests.
 Responses are parsed from JSON and mapped back to local objects.